Date of birth

 The following season he was offered a full-time spot in the series, making gradual progress before finishing fourth in 2016 and then, after taking eight wins and twelve podiums, being crowned Moto2 World Champion in 2017.

-Following his inaugural year in MotoGP in 2018, Franco joined the ambitious PETRONAS Yamaha Sepang Racing Team for 2019 and showed his talent again with the Malaysian squad.
-Achieving his personal best finish of fifth place four times and qualifying on the front row for three races.
+Following his inaugural year in MotoGP in 2018, Franco joined the ambitious Petronas Yamaha SRT for 2019 and showed his talent again with the Malaysian squad, achieving his personal best finish of fifth place four times and qualifying on the front row for three races.

-In 2020, Franco delivered exceptionally well.
-Whilst his early season performance potential was masked slightly by some technical and contact issues, he came back strong in the latter part of the season to deliver three race wins and take second in the overall rider standings, finishing as top independent rider.
+In 2020, Franco delivered exceptional results.
+Whilst his early season performance potential was masked slightly by some technical issues, he came back strong in the latter part of the season to deliver three race wins and take second in the overall rider standings, finishing as Top Independent Rider.